Abu-Sayid/simonGame/README.md

 Score tracking and feedback at the end.

-To launch your project in your browser,
+To launch the project in your browser,

 Open index.html